The Public Paperfolding History Project

 incorrect or if you have any other information that

 should be added.
 Thank you.
 Although this is almost certainly originally a Japanese design, it appears first in a Western European source.
-There is a somewhat similar design known as the Winnowing Box. ********** In Japan (and in publications by Japanese authors) 1905 As far as I know this design first appears in Japan in 'Shukouka Kyohon : Liron Jishuu Souga Setsumei' by Kikujiro Kiuchi, Rokushiro Uehara and Hideyoshi Okayama, which was published by Shigebei Takase in Chiba in 1905. ********** 1908 The design also appears, as 'The Dustpan' in 'Origami zusetsu' (Illustrated Origami) by Sano Shozo, which was published in Tokyo in 1908. ********** In Western Europe and the Americas c1900 As far as I know this design first appears in the West in an article written by Alber-Graves in the French children's magazine 'Mon Journal', probably in 1900, although I have not been able to identify the exact date of the article. ********** 1908 The design also appears, as 'La Pelle' (the shovel), in 'Les Petits Secrets Amusants' by Alber-Graves, which was published by Librairie Hachette in Paris in 1908. ********** |
+There is a somewhat similar design known as the Winnowing Box. ********** In Japan (and in publications by Japanese authors) 1905 As far as I know this design first appears in Japan in 'Shukouka Kyohon : Liron Jishuu Souga Setsumei' by Kikujiro Kiuchi, Rokushiro Uehara and Hideyoshi Okayama, which was published by Shigebei Takase in Chiba in 1905. ********** 1908 The design also appears, as 'The Dustpan' in 'Origami zusetsu' (Illustrated Origami) by Sano Shozo, which was published in Tokyo in 1908. ********** In Western Europe and the Americas 1901 As far as I know this design first appears in the West in an article written by Alber-Graves in the French children's magazine in the French children's magazine 'Mon Journal' of 17th August 1901. ********** 1908 The design also appears, as 'La Pelle' (the shovel), in 'Les Petits Secrets Amusants' by Alber-Graves, which was published by Librairie Hachette in Paris in 1908. ********** |

 |||||||